farrajota/human_activity_torch/README.md

 git clone https://github.com/farrajota/human_activity_torch
 ```

 By default, this repo path points to `~/human_activity_torch/` when running the scripts.
-If you want to save/place this repo into another path/directory, you'll need to edit the `projectdir.lua` file in the repo's root dir and set the proper path to where you cloned it.
+If you want to use this repo with another path/directory, you'll need to edit the `projectdir.lua` file in the repo's root dir and set the proper path to where it was cloned.

 Next, the necessary data for this code to run is needed to be set.
-Download the `VGG16` model by running the `download_vgg.lua` script in the `download/` dir:
+Download the pre-trained models by ruining the script `download_data.lua` script in the `download/` dir:

 ```
-th download/download_vgg.lua
+th download/download_data.lua
 ```

-The `vgg16` model uses the `cudnn` library, so make sure this package is installed on your system before proceeding any further.
+The pre-trained models uses the `cudnn` library, so make sure this package is installed on your system before proceeding any further.

 ## Train

-To train a network, simply run the `train.lua` script to start optimizing a pre-defined network (vgg16 + LSTM) on some default options.
-This script is configured to train the network specified in the paper [TODO- insert paper link]().
+To train a network, simply run the `train.lua` script to start optimizing the proposed network (ResNet50 + Pose Hms + LSTM) on some default options.
+The default configurations are detailed in the the paper [TODO- insert paper link]().

 To train a network, there are several input arguments to configure the training process.
 The most important ones are the following (the rest you can leave as defaults):